-The spectacular brand promises visitors a destination to immerse themselves in a world of multi-sensory, surprising and rejuvenating experiences.
+The spectacular brand promises visitors a destination to immerse themselves in a world of multi-sensory experiences that are surprising and rejuvenating.
 These experiences leave a visitor forever changed.
-In a time when they are so precious, the NWT gives its visitors wide open spaces, open roads and spectacular landscapes that evoke a sense of calm.
-Our people are friendly, hospitable, and generous.
+In a time where they are so precious, the NWT gives its visitors wide open spaces, open roads and spectacular landscapes that evoke a sense of calm.
+Our people are friendly, hospitable and generous.
 They are also natural storytellers.
-Like the land they live in, Northerners can be funny, honest, and full of surprises.
+Like the land they live in, Northerners can be quirky, honest, and full of surprises.

-The Northwest Territories is building a reputation as an iconic tourism destination.
-It is the third largest jurisdiction in Canada by area and one of the smallest by population, resulting in abundant wide-open space and spectacular scenery.
+The Northwest Territories continues to build a reputation as an iconic tourism destination.
+It is the third largest jurisdiction in Canada by area, and one of the smallest by population, resulting in lots of wide-open space and lots of spectacular scenery.
 The Northwest Territories offers amazing skies, hundreds of lakes and rivers, towering mountains, vast plains, expansive ocean coastlines, and abundant wildlife.
-Its enormity, geographic diversity, northern location, Indigenous cultures, and friendly people offer something extraordinary to visitors in a land that grants so many spectacular moments.
-The Spectacular NWT brand promises a Northwest Territories with spectacular scenery, experiences, and adventure.
+Its enormity, geographic diversity, northern location, authentic Indigenous cultures, and friendly people offer something extraordinary to visitors in a land that offers so many spectacular moments.
+The Spectacular NWT brand promises a Northwest Territories that offers spectacular scenery, experiences, and adventure.